zetalex/DPB2_App/README.md

 Where XX defines the selected channel number in voltage or temperature and "n_bits" defines the number of bits of the ADC used, in our case 10 bits.
 The offset in the case of temperature is added since a negative number is returned.

-Xilinx also offers alarms applied to the voltages and temperatures measured on the previously mentioned channels and the Linux driver allows us to configure and read these alarms also using the *IIO_EVENT_MONITOR* tool of Linux itself. *IIO_EVENT_MONITOR* is a generic application from the Linux kernel developed to catch and report different types of events from Industrial Input Output (IIO) devices.
-In order to detect events or enabling event detection, the *IIO_EVENT_MONITOR* application works with the *sysfs* file system.
+Xilinx also offers alarms applied to the voltages and temperatures measured on the previously mentioned channels and the Linux driver allows us to configure and read these alarms also using the *IIO_EVENT_MONITOR* tool of Linux itself.
+In order to detect events or enabling event detection, the *IIO_EVENT_MONITOR* application works along with the *sysfs* file system.

 In the case of temperature, there are only alarms that are activated if a certain temperature is exceeded, while in the case of voltage, there are alarms for both overvoltage and undervoltage, but without specifying whether the limit exceeded is the lower or upper limit as the alarm is a single bit, so it does not discriminate between falling or rising event (shown as *either*).